Our commitment to equality, diversity and inclusion

 Public Sector Equality Duty (PSED)

-The Equality Act 2010 has brought with it a new, legal, public sector equality duty (PSED) requiring public bodies to declare their compliance with the duty on an annual basis.
+The Equality Act 2010 brought a new Public Sector Equality Duty (PSED) requiring public bodies to declare their compliance with the duty on an annual basis.
 This means that we must show compliance with both the general and specific duties of the PSED.

 For the general duty we need to show how we are having due regard to the need to: